 Often in therapy, one needs to stay entrenched in past events—what happened and why did it happen—in order to heal them and move toward living in a present with greater knowledge and understanding.

 In coaching, we deal with the present and the future: what you have and what you really, really want, starting now.
 Knowledge and understanding of the past are wonderful to have going into it, if they are put to use in an active way to help you achieve the present and future of your dreams.
 But the “why” is always far less important to us in coaching than the “what” and “how” you will approach things right now to move into the future of which you dream.

-In general, I would say that people who need counseling tend to have larger, more encompassing feelings of un-wellness that are very challenging to address in terms of goal setting and attainment.
+In general, I would say that people who need therapy or counseling tend to have larger, more encompassing feelings of un-wellness that are very challenging to address in terms of goal setting and attainment.

 • I’m totally depressed and I have no idea how to get out of it.